-Inside, use Spider Web Types and A Variety of Spiders illustrations to briefly introduce the variety of spiders and webs children may find outside.
+Use Spider Web Types and A Variety of Spiders illustrations to briefly introduce the variety of spiders and webs children may find.
 Give each child a Spider Search Card and pencil.
-In small groups with and adult, take the children outside to look for spiders and evidence of spider activity.
+In small groups with an adult, look for spiders and evidence of spider activity.
 Use a mist of water from a spray bottle to look for hard-to-see webs.
-Ask each group to mark with surveyor’s tape their most exciting spider or web discovery.
-Before going inside, take the whole group on a tour of the groups’ findings.
+Ask each group to mark with surveyor’s tape, or a piece of yarn, their most exciting spider or web discovery.
+Take the whole group on a tour of the groups’ findings.
 What are some new questions they have from their spider hunt?

 Note: black widow and brown recluse spiders have been found in our region, though neither is common.

 Can you find: